-This is my preferred textbook in four field Introduction to Anthropology courses–see review of the 2nd edition–for its academic sophistication, manageable length, and reasonable price.
+This is my preferred textbook in four field Introduction to Anthropology courses for its academic sophistication, manageable length, and reasonable price, and I’m hoping to put out a review of the 3rd edition soon.
+See my review of the 2nd edition.
 For those who might have or use the first edition, I previously wrote 1st edition cross-referenced links.

 Applying Anthropology, Podolefsky, Brown, and Lacy, editors.

 Applying Anthropology continues to be the only four field reader for Introduction to Anthropology, and I’ve used it through the 10th edition, although I presently am using other options for a reader.
 For those who are still using the 9th edition, or articles from it, please see the cross-references at Applying Anthropology 9th Edition.